Kitshaa/ddex4-clear/README.md

 ## Installation

-DDEX4 is designed for Discord's Visual Refresh!
-Instructions for eact client mod are shown below on how to get it if you dont have it already.

 ### Vencord

-1. Enable the "Experiments" plugin in Plugin Settings and reload.
-2. Open **User Settings** and scroll to **Experiments**
-3. Search `2024-05_desktop_visual_refresh`
-4. Click on the result and set the **Bucket Override** to **Treatment 2**.
-5. Download `ddex4.theme.css` and put it in your local themes.
+Download `ddex4.theme.css` and put it in your local themes.

 ### BetterDiscord

-Currently, there is **No Official Way** to enable discord experiments, just wait for it to be rolled out to you.

-If you have it though:

 download `ddex4.theme.css` and put it in your themes folder.